Taking Care of a new Fur-Kid...

 A trip to your veterinarian for a complete physical examination should be done within the first week after you get your puppy to ensure s/he is healthy.
 The PA Attorney General now enforces the Dog Purchaser Protection Act also known as "The Puppy Lemon Law" to help ensure consumers that their new pet has a clean bill of health.
 To learn about your rights under this act, please visit the Consumers section at www.attorneygeneral.gov

 Your puppy will receive a series of examinations and vaccinations every 3 to 4 weeks until about 4 months of age (then annually) to protect him or her against life-threatening diseases.
 Distemper vaccine is actually a combination vaccine that protects against distemper virus as well as corona virus, parvovirus, hepatitis, influenza and leptospirosis.
 Do not take your puppy to dog parks, the lake or in the woods where other animals have been until s/he is fully vaccinated.
 Rabies vaccine is given at 3 months of age or older and is required by law.
 Lyme Disease (from ticks) vaccination is highly recommended due to the large number of cases diagnosed in PA.
-Bordetella (or kennel cough) vaccine is required for boarding kennels and should be given if you are taking your dog to the groomer or training classes.
+Bordetella (or kennel cough) and FLU vaccines are required for boarding kennels and should be given if you are taking your dog to the groomer or training classes.

 Also, your dog should wear a collar with a nametag as well as a license and rabies tag (both required after 3 months of age) in case s/he is lost.
 Microchips are available which serve as a permanent source of identification for your pet as well as permanent dog licensure and are highly recommended.
 For information on Pennsylvania's Dog Laws, please visit the PA Department of Agriculture's website at www.agriculture.state.pa.us